data-catering/data-caterer-docs/docs/setup/guide/data-source/metadata/open-data-contract-standard.md

 ### Data validation

-Another aspect of OpenMetadata that can be leveraged is the definition of data quality rules.
+Another aspect of Open Data Contract Standard (ODCS) that can be leveraged is the definition of data quality rules.
 These rules can be incorporated into your Data Caterer job as well by enabling data validations via `enableGenerateValidations` in `configuration`.